To be a successful project management office, you need to efficiently stay on top of all your projects, programs, and portfolios, while...

 o How to effectively use teams and resources across the organization with the goal of increasing efficiency and project success

-o How to insure the discipline and delivery when working with outside parties like partners and vendors
+o How to ensure discipline and delivery when working with outside parties like partners and vendors

 The Common Approach that a lot of organizations take looks something like this: